-Plus, its anti-inflammatory properties, like the ingredient choline salicylate, can be used to treat conditions like androgenetic alopecia from taking over your head (and your life).
+Plus, its anti-inflammatory component, choline salicylate, can be used to treat conditions like androgenetic alopecia from taking over your head (and your life).

 There are plenty more health benefits to this green goddess… but I won’t get into them just now.
 Instead, I’ll focus on the practical stuff – like how you can introduce it into your life.

-Basically, the plant works best in its pure gel form; before it’s been processed or oxidised.
-All you have to do is peel back the green exterior to reveal the thick sticky gel contained within.
-That’s where the magic lies. 😉
+The plant works best in its purest form, before it’s been processed or oxidised.
+Simply peel back the leaves to reveal the thick sticky gel contained within; that’s where the magic lies.

-Next, massage the gel directly onto your scalp (you can add a little water to thin it out, and even a drop or two of peppermint oil, if you like) and leave it on for at least 30 minutes before rinsing.
+Massage the gel directly onto your scalp (you can add a little water to thin it out, if you like) and leave it on for at least 30 minutes before rinsing.
 Sometimes I apply it in the evening and enjoy its cooling effects all night.
 Or if I’m wearing a headscarf that day, I’ll just leave it to do its thing beneath.

 You can also eat a small lump of aloe gel in the morning to aid digestion and strengthen your immune system.
 If the taste is too strong, just stick some in a yoghurt or blend in your favourite green juice.

 If you don’t happen to live in a tropical climate and can’t get hold of the real stuff easily, don’t worry.
-There are plenty of products out there that contain high levels of aloe vera for hair loss, along with other elements to foster a healthy mane.
+There are plenty of products out there that contain high levels of aloe vera, along with some other elements to foster a healthy head of hair.

 100% natural?
 Check.
 99.75% aloe vera content?
 Check.
 No nasty additives like fragrances, colours or alcohol?
 Check, check, check.

-Something that can be used as a moisturiser, a treatment for breakouts and as a regrowth solution?
+Something that can be used as a moisturiser, a treatment for breakouts and as a hair loss solution?
 Sounds pretty good to me.